ImRohitSingh/all-things-cloud/rabbitmq/README.md

 #### Pre-requisites

 - Docker should be up and running
-- Create a file named `rabbit_creds` inside `config` folder and add the following keys with your choice of values:
+- Create a file named `rabbit_creds` and add the following keys with your choice of values:
 ```sh
 RABBITMQ_DEFAULT_USER=
 RABBITMQ_DEFAULT_PASS=